AdamStuckert/Gen711/Lab/Lab8_PopulationGenomics.md

 mkdir reads
 cd reads
 svn checkout https://github.com/AdamStuckert/Gen711/trunk/Lab/Files/RAD_data
+# move all the reads out of that folder into reads
+mv RAD_data/*gz .
 cd ..
 ```

-**Question 1: ** How many reads are they, and how many reads do they each have?
+**Question 1:** How many reads are they, and how many reads do they each have?
+If you are using `grep`, there is an equivalent version that allows use of gzipped files called `zgrep`.

 There are a few programs that people use to analyze RADseq data, most notably Stacks and ipyrad.
 For this lab we will be using Stacks.
 What Stacks does is assemble data from reads into "stacks" of reads that align (hence the name).
 Conveniently, Stacks can run both to a genome as well as produce these stacks de novo.
 So you can utilize extant genomic resources for your species of interest, but if those don't exist you can still examine RADseq data in Stacks.